OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

 ###Test the Add-in
-1.Now deploy the Excel add-in to the local Excel client:
+1. Now deploy the Excel add-in to the local Excel client:
 	1. Select the **ExpenseReport** project within the **Solution Explorer** tool window.
 	2. Within the **Properties** window, set the **Start Action** selector to **Office Desktop Client** and press **F5** to start the project.
 	3. Visual Studio will launch the Excel desktop client and create a new Excel workbook.
-1.Enter a name for a new worksheet and click the button **Add a New Worksheet**.
+1. Enter a name for a new worksheet and click the button **Add a New Worksheet**.

 	Notice how Excel creates a new blank worksheet and changes focus to that worksheet.

-1.Now, make sure you have a few worksheets in the workbook and then click the button **Add Range of Data**.
+1. Now, make sure you have a few worksheets in the workbook and then click the button **Add Range of Data**.

 	Notice how Excel creates a list of all the worksheets starting with cell **A1** in the current worksheet, but it adds a title to the worksheet at the top.

-1.Finally, click the button **Add Formatted Data Range**.
+1. Finally, click the button **Add Formatted Data Range**.

 	Notice how Excel creates a new table of data in the middle of the worksheet, but the dates and currency values are formatted accordingly.